Beckmann History, Family Crest & Coats of Arms

 The surname Beckmann was first found in Westphalia and the duchy of Cleves, where the family contributed to the feudal communities which formed the backbone of Europe society.
 The family became prominent in local affairs and branched into numerous houses and branches.
 Many of these houses played important roles in the religious and political conflicts of their regions.

-Important Dates for the Beckmann family
+Early History of the Beckmann family

 This web page shows only a small excerpt of our Beckmann research.
 Another 173 words (12 lines of text) covering the years 1749 and 1782 are included under the topic Early Beckmann History in all our PDF Extended History products and printed products wherever possible.